Lakers vs. Grizzlies: Betting Trends, Record ATS, Home/Road Splits

 Additional Grizzlies Insights & Trends

-- Memphis has a 3-7 record against the spread while finishing 5-5 overall over its past 10 contests.
+- Memphis has gone 5-5 over its past 10 games, with a 3-7 record against the spread in that span.

-- Five of the Grizzlies' past 10 contests have gone over the total.
+- The Grizzlies have gone over the total in five of their past 10 outings.

 - Memphis is 28-13 against the spread and 34-7 overall when it scores more than 116.6 points.